DylanWDev/DylanWDev.github.io/README.md

-# Hello!
-Welcome to my blog page where you can view and keep track of everything I do during the BootCamp.
+# Hello and welcome to my blog page!
+I'm thrilled to have you here as I embark on an exciting journey during the